![]() |

-'The Whole Day Through' is the story of Laura, a young and somewhat promiscuous woman who gives up her independent lifestyle in Paris to look after her elderly mother.
+'The whole day through' is the story of Laura.
+She is a young and somewhat promiscuous woman who gives up her independent lifestyle in Paris to look after her elderly mother.
 Her mother is physically frail, but mentally extremely astute - she was, in her youth, an eminent physicist.
 Laura's upbringing was unconventional, leaving her very relaxed in some senses, and highly stressed in others.

 Laura bumps into Ben, an old flame, who is temporarily separated from his wife.
 Ben now lives with his brother, who has a mild form of Down Syndrome, and is gay.

 The book is well written, although there were too many four-letter words for my tastes.
-It takes the form of a single day, beginning with a chapter entitled 'early morning tea', and progressing through - I think - a single day.
+It takes the form of a single day, beginning with a chapter entitled 'early morning tea', and progressing through the 'whole day' of the title.
 There are many flashbacks, memories and links that make it somewhat confusing.

 It's not a long book - I read it in about three hours, on the way back to Cyprus from the UK.
 I don't suppose I'll read it again, but I don't regret having read it.
 At the back is an interview with the author, explaining more about the book.